Skip to main content

 Which county handles my septic permit in Friendswood?

-Your permit goes through whichever county your property falls in, either Galveston County or Harris County.
-Friendswood straddles both.
+It depends on which side of the county line your property falls on.
+Friendswood straddles Galveston and Harris counties.
 Properties in Galveston County go through the Galveston County Health District (409-938-2411).
 Properties in Harris County go through the Harris County OSSF program (713-274-3800).
-Both counties enforce TCEQ's 30 TAC Chapter 285 standards, but they have separate application processes and fee schedules.
 Your septic provider should verify your county before starting any permitted work.
+Check your property tax records if you're unsure.

 My Friendswood home was built in the 1970s.
 Should I worry about my septic system?

-Yes, a 50-year-old system is well past the typical 25-30 year lifespan for steel tanks and original drain fields.
+Yes, you should have it inspected if it hasn't been evaluated recently.
+A septic system from the 1970s is over 50 years old, well past the expected life of steel tanks and original drain field components.
 Steel tanks from that era commonly show wall corrosion, baffle deterioration, and inlet/outlet pipe failures.
-According to the EPA, most septic malfunctions result from poor maintenance or inappropriate design.
-A professional inspection ($300-$500) can tell you whether the system is still functional or whether it's time to plan for replacement before an emergency forces the decision.
+A professional inspection ($300-$500) can tell you whether the system is still functional or whether it's time to plan for a replacement before an emergency forces the decision.

 Ready to find a Friendswood-area septic professional?
 Get free quotes from licensed Friendswood-area providers